trick77/ipset-blacklist/README.md

    # Back up anything you need, then remove the old config and data directory
    rm -rI /etc/ipset-blacklist
    ```
+2. Set up the new nftables version (see Quick Start)

 > **Stale rule?** If the `iptables -D ... --match-set` command fails with *"Set blacklist doesn't exist"*, the ipset is already gone but a stale rule remains.
 Delete it by rule number instead:
 > ```bash